 - Place footnotes at the bottom of the page, use arabic numerals - Cite the work in full the first time it is referenced in chapter, even if you cited it in a previous chapter.
-Use the shortened form (author-title) thereafter. - Single space footnotes - Do not use lbid. at top of footnote section. lbid can only be used if there is a footnote from the same work immediately preceding it on the same page - Restart footnote numbers with each new chapter - If a note consists of a citation and a comment, list the citation first with a period after it, then the comment
+Use the shortened form (author-title) thereafter. - Single space footnotes - Do not use ibid. or op.cit.
+Instead, use the shortened form of the citation. - Restart footnote numbers with each new chapter - If a note consists of a citation and a comment, list the citation first with a period after it, then the comment - Be judicious in your use of substantive comments in footnotes - Do not use same format for bibliography in footnotes, there is a difference

-- Be judicious in your use of substantive comments in footnotes - Do not use same format for bibliography in footnotes, there is a difference - □ Sections and Subsections - Do not use point size to differentiate headings - Do not leave headings isolated by itself at the bottom of the page - Use the following formatting styles to differentiate sections
+- Sections and Subsections - Do not use point size to differentiate headings - Do not leave headings isolated by itself at the bottom of the page - Use the following formatting styles to differentiate sections: